• Home

 • Duckweed are useful plants for students to use to develop investigations.
 Student Project: Investigations with Lemna Minor.

 • These plants are very useful for investigations on population growth.
-They are so tiny you can grow them plastic cups, where they grow and reproduce vegetatively on the water’s surface In this practical, you can either collect duckweed from the a pond, or from a lab aquarium.
+They are so tiny you can grow them plastic cups, where they grow and reproduce vegetatively on the water’s surface In this practical on measuring duckweed, you can either collect duckweed from the a pond, or from a lab aquarium.

 • Beyond the classroom, duckweeds are used for the bioremediation of fresh water – they can lower the concentration of toxic ions in the water, incorporating them into their tiny forms.